dib-lab/2020-paper-sourmash-gather/manuscript.md

 metagenome content.
 We show that this permits precise and lightweight classification of metagenome content across all taxonomic levels.

-Finally, we show that the minimum set cover procedure selects a small subset of genomes from even very large and redundant databases, and demonstrate that this subset can be used to map the metagenome reads in concordance with the estimates from _Scaled MinHash_.
+Finally, we show that the minimum set covers for several metagenomes are only a small subset of genomes even when using very large and redundant databases, and demonstrate that this subset can be used to map the metagenome reads in concordance with the estimates from _Scaled MinHash_.
 Thus, _Scaled MinHash_ combined with min-set-cov provides a lightweight, accurate, and useful way to estimate the composition of metagenomes using a large reference database.

 # Results